maximehiez/maxime365/src/content/blog/english/2024-11-12-teams-update-prices-teams-phone.md

 ---

 Did you enjoy this post ?
-If you have any questions, comments or suggestions, please leave a comment in the section below or by sending me a message from the contact form.
+If you have any questions, comments or suggestions, please feel free to send me a message from the contact form.

 Don't forget to follow us and share this post.